STEFTMAX/The-Epic-Misadventures-of-Larry/README.md

 Larry-s-epic-misadventures
 ==========================
-A 2d shooter game in the making, by two boys with 15 years of age.
+A 2d shooter game in the making, by two boys with the age of 15.